Reactongraph/react-relay-setup/README.md

 # React-relay-setup
-set up sample app for integrating relay with react, fetch and mutate data in that app
+Set up sample app for integrating relay with react, fetch and mutate data in that app

-### SET UP
+### Structure
-* Made dir for react project
-mkdir simple_react_relay

-* Move inside directory
-cd simple_react_relay

-* To make a packages file
-npm init

-* Add all required packages in package.json file like react, react-dom, babel, webpack, express etc.
-Babel needed for transforming es6  to es5 so for browser compatibility, express server needed to load schema.

-* Add relay-compiler devDependency

-* app.js : Created inside js folder to Render code using ReactDOM.render method
+* app.js : Render view using ReactDOM.render method

-* webpack.config.js : state the rules for our babel-loader and give entry point
+* webpack.config.js : State the rules for our babel-loader and give entry point

-* .babelrc : provide the options for babel-loader
+* .babelrc : Provide the options for babel-loader

 * Made data folder with these files